ygebre1/Leap-Frog-game/README.md

 ## Overview

 Welcome to the Leap Frog Game!
-This exciting and engaging game was developed using Android Studio and the Java programming language, making the most of the powerful tools and features available in the Android development environment.
+This exciting and engaging game was developed using Android Studio and Java, making the most of the powerful tools and features available in the Android development environment.
 It's not just a game; it's a leap into the world of collaborative development, as it was created through the combined efforts of a talented team.

 ## Features